emmett-framework/emmett/docs/dal.md

 Relations
 ---------
-As you've seen from the `Field` types, weppy provides the `reference` field type to create relationships between tables.
-So how you should use them?
+As you've seen from the `Field` paragraph, weppy provides the *reference* field type to create relationships between tables.
+So, how should we use it?
-Let's say we want to create some membership system of users in groups.
+Let's say we want to create a membership system of users in groups.
 We probably end up writing something like this:

 ```python
 class User(Model):